anishk85/TurtleBot3-Simulation/readme.md

 ✅ **Custom Environment**: Detailed house simulation with furniture and rooms
 ✅ **Real-time Visualization**: RViz integration for monitoring and control
 ✅ **CycloneDDS**: Enhanced DDS implementation for better performance
+✅ **Explore Lite Integration**: Autonomous exploration of unknown environments using the explore_lite package

 ## 🎥 Demo